DOI-USGS/snakemake-introduction/issues/issue_2.md

 snakemake --cores 1 1_fetch/tmp/pgdl_predictions_04_N45.50-48.00_W92.00-93.00.zip
 ```

 Hopefully the snakemake pipeline executed without any errors and you were able to re-download the output file for our current pipeline: `1_fetch/tmp/pgdl_predictions_04_N45.50-48.00_W92.00-93.00.zip`.
-If you had any trouble, look back over your work, and contact your instructor if you can't find the problem on your own.
+If you had any trouble, look back over your work.
+If you're working with an instructor, contact them for help, and once you've been able to run the pipeline successfully, submit another PR on a branch named "issue-2".

 In the next issue, we'll learn some best practices for unzipping files using snakemake.